lucifer007-coder/DIff-Gantt/README.md

+Here’s a detailed GitHub documentation (README.md style) for your `Diff-Gantt` project:

+---

 # Diff-Gantt

 **Diff-Gantt** is a web-based tool for **visualizing row-level changes between two dataset versions** in CSV format.
 It generates a **timeline (Gantt-style) visualization** of inserts, updates, and deletions, making it easier to understand data evolution over time.